G-Boronad/micropython-connected-weather-station/README.md

 ![](carte.png)

-Just copy all the files in the 'version1' folder to the ESP32 board and run.
+Just copy all the files in the 'version1' folder to the ESP32 board and run.\n

-For the RF sensors, the code in 'mesure.py' have to be adapt to your model.
+For RF sensor, the code in 'mesure.py' have to be adapt to your model.

-My Rf signal is here:
+My sensor's Rf signal is here:

  ![](Rf_signal.PNG)